 Quick, easy and powerful website creation

-Wix is a popular online website creator which offers a range of plans and products.
-The free version has Wix branding, limited storage space (500MB) and bandwidth, but move up to the Combo plan and there’s no Wix ads, and you get 2GB of bandwidth and 3GB storage, along with a free domain for £5.16 ($6.45) a month.
+Wix is one of the most popular online website creators, offering a range of plans and products.
+The free version has Wix branding, limited storage space (500MB) and bandwidth, but move up to the most popular plan (unlimited) and there’s no Wix ads.
+You get unlimited bandwidth (hence its name) and 10GB storage, along with a free domain, Google Ad vouchers and much more.
 The e-commerce plan adds an online store along with 20GB storage for a reasonable £10.10 ($12.60) per month.

 An excellent collection of 500 plus templates gets the design process off to a quick start.
 The drag-and-drop editor gives you all kinds of tools and features to explore – an image editor, video backgrounds, animations, social buttons, an integrated site blog – and just about everything can be tweaked, tuned and restyled.